IIITManjeet/Pan_Card_Tampering/README.md

 ## Project Structure
 - main.ipynb: The main Jupyter notebook containing the code for PAN card tampering detection.
 * images/: Directory containing sample PAN card images used for testing the tampering detection algorithm.
-+ requirements.txt: File listing the required libraries for the project.

 ## Methodology
 The project uses the following steps to detect tampering in PAN card images: